 Other things to keep in mind

 It can be a good idea to check your policy before the end of each renewal period.
 When shopping around be sure to ask about Optional Covers, like coverage for windscreen damage, and explore savings like the AAMI Safe Driver Rewards®.

-It can be handy to know the different types of car excess — which is the amount you pay towards the cost of your claim for each incident covered by your policy.
+It can be handy to know the different types of car excess — an excess is the amount you pay towards the cost of your claim for each incident covered by your policy.
 For example, young adult drivers under 25 may have to pay an inexperienced driver excess for drivers not listed on the policy.
 This is on top of any standard excess you may have to pay, so check the PDS or Additional Information Guide.

 You may find that over time, your circumstances change, so you might want to update your cover.
 If you’re an AAMI customer then you can use our AAMI online services or use the AAMI App to update or renew your policy, 24/7.
 Alternatively, you can get in touch to speak to our friendly customer service team.